vafreitas/VFNetwork/README.md

 ## Documentation

-All documentation can be found in the Documentation folder, including detailed installation instructions for CocoaPods and more.
+All documentation can be found in our [Wiki](https://github.com/vafreitas/VFNetwork/wiki), including detailed api instructions and more.

 ## Requirements